madejackson/MillControl/subPages/arduinoWebEditor.md

+# Using the arduino WebEditor
 13.12.2021: Work in progress
-- screenshots will be added later
+- screenshots will be added later.
+There are availabel under Subpages -> pictures

 In this section I will describe step by step how to get the arduino project from GitHub on to your arduino Nano.
 Using the arduino webeditor.
 Note: the free Plan has only 200s of compilation time a day.
 During my experiments I ran out of time.
 In that case a local installation will be better.

 ## Mac (windows will be similar I guess)

-1. Download the project from the master
+1. download the project from the master
 1. transform the "millControl" folder into a ZIP file
 1. open the WebEditor on arduino.cc
 1. go to sketchbook